HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 FROM INFORMATION_SCHEMA.STATISTICS
 WHERE TABLE_SCHEMA = 'olist_stores';
 ```

+I paid close attention to the indexes I created to avoid creating a lot of it.
+Creating many indexes could;

+- Lead to slower write operations because every time data is inserted, updated or deleted, the database must also modify all relevant indexes to keep them in sync.
+- Increase disk usage as indexes consume disk space especially for larger databases.

 Scalability for the olist store database is crucial for handling growing data and user loads in a database system.
 I implemented database indexing ensuring that appropriate indexes are in place on columns frequently used in queries.
 Well-designed indexes can significantly improve query performance, especially for large datasets.
-Other scalability strategies that can be implemented in the Olist stores database:
+Other scalability strategies that can be implemented in the Olist stores database are:

-- Vertical Scaling: Upgrade the hardware resources of the database server, such as increasing CPU, RAM, or storage capacity to provide immediate performance improvements.
+- Vertical Scaling: Upgrading the hardware resources of the database server, such as increasing CPU, RAM, or storage capacity to provide immediate performance improvements.
-- Horizontal Scaling: Distribute the database workload across multiple servers by using horizontal scaling (sharding).
-Split the data into partitions and distribute these partitions across different database servers.
+- Horizontal Scaling: Distributing the database workload across multiple servers by using horizontal scaling (sharding).
+The data is splitted into partitions and distributed across different database servers.
 This helps distribute the load and improves overall performance.

 # Backup and recovery